 Some drivers don’t respect a cyclist’s right to share the road, and since bicycles are much smaller than your standard vehicle, drivers may not notice them.
 Conversely, some bicyclists do not realize they are required to obey the same traffic laws as drivers.

 It is critical to know your rights.
-If you or a loved one has been hurt in a bicycle accident, the Los Angeles bicycle accident lawyers at The Barnes Firm can help.
+If you or a loved one has been hurt in a bicycle accident, the bicycle accident lawyers at The Barnes Firm can help.
 Call us or contact us for a free case evaluation.

 Bicycle Accident Statistics